An Empirical Study of Multi-Agent Collaboration for Automated Research: Introduction

 However, as research tasks become more complex, monolithic single-agent architectures expose critical structural deficiencies.
 Single LLMs struggle to maintain long-horizon context~\cite{yao2022react,liu2024lost}, mitigate hallucinations during deep code refactoring, and escape deterministic search paths.
 While human-engineered extensions have attempted to address these limitations, such as introducing multi-batch parallel search~\cite{liu2026autoresearchclaw} or persistent experience memory~\cite{lyu2026evoscientist}, the fundamental constraints of a single-agent bottleneck persist.
 To overcome these limitations, the community is rapidly shifting toward Multi-Agent Systems (MAS).
 In the specific context of automated machine learning research, which is highly dynamic and empirically driven, a critical open question remains: {\it how should multi-agent collaboration topologies be organized to maximize research efficiency?~\cite{liu2023agentbench}}

-To address this gap, we present a systematic empirical study investigating the comparative efficacy of distinct multi-agent coordination frameworks (Fig.~\ref{fig1}).
-Moving beyond prompt engineering, this study focuses on the fundamental comparison of multi-agent organizational structures.
-We investigate how different collaborative paradigms impact the final validation metric (\texttt{val\_bpb}) under strictly constrained training time budgets.
-We systematically compare three distinct architectures: a single-agent baseline that simulates the original `autoresearch` loop, a parallel multi-agent system that utilizes post-training coordination, and a pre-training collaboration architecture that relies on fixed-role expert agents (inter-agent communication).
+To address this gap, we present a systematic empirical study of multi-agent coordination frameworks (Fig.~\ref{fig1}).
+We compare three architectures under fixed training budgets: a single-agent baseline that follows the original `autoresearch` loop, a parallel multi-agent system with post-training coordination, and a pre-training collaboration architecture based on fixed-role expert agents.

-Our primary contributions are summarized as follows: 1) Rigorous Evaluation Testbed for Automated Research: We construct a highly reproducible\footnote{Code is available at \url{https://github.com/yshenfab/MAAR}}, execution-based evaluation sandbox designed specifically for automated machine learning optimization.
-By implementing strict Git Worktree isolation, a deterministic "Search/Replace" patch contract, and a global explicit memory mechanism, our testbed resolves the state contamination and context degradation issues that frequently compromise agentic evaluations.
-This ensures a fair comparison of different agent architectures under strictly enforced computational time budgets.
-2) Systematic Comparison of Multi-Agent Topologies: We conduct a systematic empirical comparison of distinct multi-agent organizational structures within the complex, dynamic task of neural network optimization.
-Our work directly addresses the open question of optimal communication timing and role distribution in scientific agent systems.
-3) Empirical Insights and Design Guidelines: We provide quantitative insights into the behavioral tradeoffs of different collaborative modes.
-The results show how specific agent topologies influence the trajectory of hyperparameter and architectural search, detailing their respective crash rates, proposal validity, and the validation metrics ($val\_bpb$).
-These empirical findings offer actionable guidelines for designing more stable and efficient autoresearch in the future.
+Our primary contributions are as follows: 1) A rigorous evaluation testbed for automated research: we build a reproducible, execution-based sandbox for budget-constrained machine learning optimization.
+With Git Worktree isolation, a deterministic "Search/Replace" patch contract, and explicit global memory, the testbed reduces state contamination and context degradation, enabling fair comparisons under fixed compute budgets.
+2) A systematic comparison of multi-agent topologies: we compare distinct organizational structures for neural network optimization and directly study how communication timing and role distribution affect performance.
+3) Empirical design guidelines: we quantify how different topologies shape search trajectories, crash rates, proposal validity, and $\texttt{val\_bpb}$, yielding practical guidance for more stable and efficient autoresearch.